 As head coach Ryan Day and Heisman Trophy candidate Justin Fields prepared to face James Franklin and Penn State’s seventh-ranked scoring defense, Ohio State fans rallied support to avoid ESPN College GameDay altogether.

 #BoycottGameDay circled social media throughout the week.
 Not only did OSU faithful bash GameDay’s initial announcement via tweet, but many are planning to attend FOX’s Big Noon Kickoff — also setting up shop in Columbus — where former Ohio State head coach Urban Meyer will be on Saturday morning.

 Full disclosure: I’m a Penn State graduate and have heard every argument you can make about “SEC bias” in the College Football Playoff.
 I remember all-too-well when Penn State lost two early road matchups against Pitt and No. 4 Michigan, beat No. 2 Ohio State and No. 6 Wisconsin to win the 2016 Big Ten Championship Game, then were left out in favor of the Ohio State team they beat.

-Ohio State fans claim that ESPN and the CFP committee carry an SEC bias, which stems from back-to-back Big Ten title teams that were left out of the playoff the last two years.
+Ohio State fans claim that ESPN and the CFP committee carry an SEC bias, which stems from back-to-back Big Ten title teams that were left out of the playoff.
 In 2017, that OSU team lost to Oklahoma at home and then lost to unranked Iowa by 31 points.
 The next year, Purdue embarrassed Ohio State in a 29-point loss, then the Buckeyes needed overtime to beat Maryland, 52-51.
 Yes, THAT Maryland.

 As a side note, plenty of Buckeyes still hate 1991 Heisman Trophy winner and former Michigan star Desmond Howard, now a College GameDay analyst because, well, he did this.